 We have a range of outstanding facilities, including the Sir Jack Lyons Concert Hall and dozens of teaching rooms and practice facilities.
 All spaces are designed to be flexible and are used for projects, seminars, ensemble rehearsals and recordings.
 Discover our facilities.

-The Department of Music is located in the Sir Jack Lyons Concert Hall on Campus West.
+The Department of Music is located in Vanbrugh College, on the west part of our campus.

 Almost all of your teaching will take place within the department.

 Our beautiful green campus offers a student-friendly setting in which to live and study, within easy reach of the action in the city centre.
 It's easy to get around campus - everything is within walking or pedalling distance, or you can always use the fast and frequent bus service.